SecOpsNews/news/index.md

 - [DataBreaches] Battlefords Union Hospitals notifies patients of employee snooping in their records - 1 day ago
 - [DataBreaches] Texas Centers for Infectious Disease Associates Notifies Individuals of Data Breach in 2024 - 1 day ago
 - [RegisterSec] Ex-NATO hacker: 'In the cyber world, there's no such thing as a ceasefire' - 1 day ago
-- [HackerNews] FBI Warns of Scattered Spider's Expanding Attacks on Airlines Using Social Engineering - 1 day ago
-- [RegisterSoftware] How to get free software from yesteryear's IT crowd – trick code into thinking it's running on a rival PC - 1 day ago
-- [GrahamCluley] BreachForums broken up?
-French police arrest five members of notorious cybercrime site - 1 day ago
-- [HackerNews] GIFTEDCROOK Malware Evolves: From Browser Stealer to Intelligence-Gathering Tool - 1 day ago
-- [HackerNews] Facebook’s New AI Tool Asks to Upload Your Photos for Story Ideas, Sparking Privacy Concerns - 1 day ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 2 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 2 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 2 months ago